 The Ministry of Trade's Order, dated September 3, 2008, is partially inspired by the European Union regulations of 2006 on the use of nutrition and health claims for foods.
 The Order sets forth the rules for health or nutritional claims (such as "low fat" and "helps lower cholesterol") on foodstuffs based on nutrient profiles by means of positive lists of authorized claims that can be made on food.
 Health claims are prohibited on food intended for babies and children.
 Nutritional labeling of vitamins, minerals, and other nutrients is mandatory when a producer is making health or dietary claims on the label.
 This provision applies to fortified products and to food items intended for a particular use (e.g. infant formula).
-Otherwise, nutrition information is voluntary.
+Otherwise, nutritional information is voluntary.

-If the nutritional content is declared on the label, it is mandatory to display the energetic value, protein, carbohydrates (food fibers excluded), and lipids, and the quantity of any other nutritional element subject to a nutritional claim.
-The quantity of protein shall be calculated according to the following formula: Protein = total nitrogen (kjeldhal) x 6.25.
+If the nutritional content is declared on the label, it is mandatory to display values for energy value, protein, carbohydrates (food fibers excluded), and lipids, as well as the quantity of any other nutritional element subject to a nutritional claim.
+The quantity of protein shall be calculated according to the following formula: $Protein = total \ nitrogen \ (kjeldhal) \ x \ 6.25$.
 The quantity of energy must be calculated using the following coefficients: